joaoduartemariucio/joaoduartemariucio/README.md

 During my career I have used several architectures such as MVC, MVVM, Clean Arquiteture, VIPER.

-Types of apps I have worked with:
+Types of applications worked:
 - Home security - with RTSP cameras, Security Panels, Video Doorman etc...
 - Automation with IoT devices
 - Financial - Banking, digital wallet and investments

-I have worked on projects with Design System and Modularized(Cocoadpods, Swifit Package Manager)
+I have worked on projects with Design System and Modularized using Cocoadpods or Swifit Package Manager

 About me: